We're sending your request, please wait.

 Note: During the first financial year of your account, the minimum payment is proportional to the number of days left until 30 June.

-You must draw a minimum level of pension payments each financial year - the amount depends on your age and is recalculated on your balance at 1 July each year.
+Australia’s super pension rules require you to withdraw (or draw down) a certain percentage of your super pension each year.
+The minimum payment depends on your age and is recalculated on your balance at 1 July each year.

 It's likely that you will qualify for the Centrelink Age Pension long before your super runs out.
 With TWUSUPER you can keep an eye on how much money is left in your Retirement Super Pension and you also have access to help and advice* to manage your pension payments.

-* TWUSUPER ABN 77 343 565 307 has engaged Industry Fund Services Limited (IFS) ABN 54 007 016 195, AFSL No 232514 to facilitate the provision of financial advice to members of TWUSUPER (Fund).
-Advice is provided by TWUSUPER financial advisers who are representatives of IFS.
-Fees may apply.
-Further information about the cost of advice is set out in IFS' Financial Services Guide, a copy of which can be obtained by calling 1800 222 071.
-IFS is responsible for any advice given to you by its representatives.
+*TWUSUPER ABN 77 343 563 307 has engaged Industry Fund Services Limited (IFS) ABN 54 007 016 195 AFSL No 232514 to facilitate the provision of financial advice to members of TWUSUPER.
+Advice is provided by one of our financial advisers who are employees of TWU Nominees Pty Ltd and Authorised Representatives of IFS.
+Fees for personal advice may apply.
+Further information about the advice services that can be provided is set out in IFS’ Financial Services Guide, a copy of which is available by calling 1800 222 071.
+IFS is responsible for any advice given to you by its Authorised Representatives.

 Each quarter, ASFA releases a calculation of the estimated amount of super needed for a comfortable or modest retirement.
 The calculations fall into two categories - the lump sum needed at retirement, and the amount you may need to spend each year to maintain a comfortable or modest retirement.